-Multiplication of a row-wise Level-0-consistent matrix with a Level-2-consistent vector gives a Level-0-consistent vector.
-Level-3-consistency of the vector factor is not needed.
-If the vector factor is Level-3-consistent, together with the matrix being Level-1-consistent, the result will be even Level-1-consistent.
-There is no further benefit in keeping the matrix in higher consistency levels than Level-0-consistency.
+Regarding operations, multiplication of a Level-0-consistent matrix with a Level-2-consistent vector gives a Level-0-consistent vector.
+Level-3-consistency of the input vector is not needed.
+If the input is Level-3-consistent, together with the matrix being Level-1-consistent, the result will be Level-1-consistent.

 Multiplying a vector with a constant scalar will maintain the current consistency level, as will vector-vector addition.
 In the latter case, vectors with different consistency level might be added and the result has the lower consistency level.
-Scalar products require Level-0-consistency of both vectors, where all slave d.o.f.s will be skipped, and a globally additive reduce operation to get a consistent result.
+Scalar products require Level-0-consistency of both vectors, where all slaves will be skipped, and a globally additive reduce operation is required to get a consistent result.

-Level-3-consistency of a finite element vector in PARMOON is only enforced if operations require knowledge of the represented finite element function even on the halo cells.
-Such operations are for example matrix assembling with an input finite element function, like for the convective term of the Navier-Stokes equations, grid transfer operations in multigrid methods, or gradient recovery by averaging gradients over a patch of mesh cells.
+Level-3-consistency of a finite element vector in Parmoon is only enforced if operations require knowledge of the represented finite element function even on the halo cells.
+Such operations include the matrix assembling with an input finite element function, e.g., for the convective term of the Navier-Stokes equations, interpolating initial conditions in a time-dependent problem, or gradient recovery by averaging gradients over a patch of mesh cells.